 - Students will self-evaluate the final product using the rubric.
 It will be 20% of the final score.

-- The final score will also include 20% for the teacher to evaluate how the students have involved in the project or tackled the different missions.
+The final score will also include 20% for the teacher to evaluate how the students are involved in the project or tackle the different missions.
+This document will be our reference for the evaluation: 'Rubric to evaluate the project'.